mikkoh/geo-arc/README.md

 var geoArc = require('geo-arc');

 // geo will be a Object will two properties:
-// points - the vertices
+// positions - the vertices
 // cells - the indices to draw the arc var geo = geoArc( {
     cellSize: 3, // 1 == points, 2 == lines, 3 == triangles